Rustam Mirza Safavi: Marriage and issue

-In 1581, at the age of sixteen, Rustam Mirza married a noblewoman from the prominent Shaykhavand tribe, with the support of his regent, Kur Hamza Beg.
+In 1581, at the age of sixteen, Rustam Mirza married a noblewoman from the prominent Sheykhavand family, with the support of his regent, Kur Hamza Beg.
 According to Kholasat al-tavarikh by Ahmad Monshi Ghomi, the wedding was a grand affair, attended by numerous prominent nobles and royal princes, with lavish celebrations extending over six months.
 Ghomi attests that following the wedding night, Rustam suffered a brief period of illness and temporary blindness, from which he subsequently recovered.

 According to Tuhfah al-kiram by Mir Ali Shir Qani Tattawi, Rustam had six sons: Murad, Shahrukh, Hasan, Ibrahim, Badi-uz-Zaman, and Mirza Masti; along with four daughters.
 However, Shahnawaz Khan and Muhammad Saleh Kamboh state that upon entering Mughal service in 1593, Rustam had only four sons, excluding Badi-uz-Zaman and Mirza Masti.
 Jahangir's records identify Sohrab Mirza as one of Rustam's sons, noting his death by drowning in a Kashmir river, which aligns with Tattawi's account of Mirza Masti's death, suggesting they were the same individual.
 Thus, Badi-uz-Zaman and Sohrab/Mirza Masti were likely born in India after 1593.

 Having outlived his brothers—Abu Sa'id (d.
 1596), Sanjar (d.
 1597), and Mozaffar-Hosayn (d.
 1600)—Rustam emerged as the undisputed head of the Bahrami-Safavid family within the Mughal Empire.
 In this role, he took on the care of his brothers' descendants, treating them as his own children.
 For instance, Jahangir's records note that Rustam welcomed Mozaffar-Hosayn's children into his household in Thatta, providing for them alongside his own offspring, despite the prior rivalry and tensions between the two brothers.